placebokkk/placebokkk.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a father/sports-lover/programmer living in Suzhou,China.
+I am a father/sport-lover/programmer living in Suzhou,China.

 I used to work in Microsoft, AISpeech and a start-up.
 Now I work as an engineer in Mobvoi, focusing on machine learning, speech and NLP.

-My current hobbies inlcude playing with my baby and basketball drill.
+Most of my life is about my little son and basketball.
 I also coach a basketball team in spare time.

 [github][my-github] /
 [zhihu][my-zhihu] /